 A healthcare team will help you manage your asthma.
 You and your team will create

-Your asthma care team may include:
+Your team may include:

 Learn more about these types of providers below.